HITS-AIN/AINJuliaRegistry/README.md

 ### Remove package from registry

 Currently, this has to be done manually.
-Simply delete the directory that holds the relevant contents.
+Simply delete the directory in the present repository that holds the relevant contents.
 Also remove the corresponding line from file `Registry.toml`.